renesas-rz/rzv_drp-ai_tvm/apps/README.md

-# DRP-AI TVM Application Example
+# DRP-AI TVM[^1] Application Example

 This page explains how to use the application provided in this directory, which is the example to run ResNet18 inference on the target board.

 ## Overview
-To run the inference with the AI model data compiled by DRP-AI TVM, inference application is necessary.
+To run the inference with the AI model data compiled by DRP-AI TVM[^1], inference application is necessary.
-This application must use the DRP-AI TVM Runtime Library API and must be written in C++.
+This application must use the DRP-AI TVM[^1] Runtime Library API and must be written in C++.
 Here, we explain how to compile and deploy the application example for ResNet 18, which is already compiled in [Compile AI models](../tutorials).

 ## File Configuration